Tips for Setting Up the New Google Analytics 4

 The Initialization trigger is designed to fire before all other triggers except Consent Initialization triggers.
 Each web container in Google Tag Manager includes an Initialization - All Pages trigger by default.
 Selecting this trigger will fire any tags that should fire before other triggers.

-Run GA4 Parallel to Universal Analytics
+Run GA4 Parallel To Universal Analytics

 Implement GA4 alongside Universal Analytics so you can begin gathering data for historical analysis.
 By running and checking both tools, you can compare similar metrics between Universal Analytics and GA4 and make sure your new setup is on track to collect the information you want.